-This type of control system is unquestionably useful.
+These types of control systems have been useful.
 For example, consider this young lady, who lost both her hands to meningitis when she was only 15 months old.
-Here she is pouring a glass of water using her myoelectric Hero Arms from Open Bionics:
+Here she is pouring a glass of water using two direct-control myoelectric Hero Arms from Open Bionics:

 This and the many tasks she demonstrates in other videos would be extremely difficult, if not impossible, without this technology.

 But here are a couple of short videos demonstrating some myoelectric shortcomings at the Cybathlon event in 2016.
 In this first video, the user has difficulty grasping a cone-shaped object:

 It might appear at first glance that the hand is not capable of picking up a cone but this is not the case.
 The hand used here is an i-Limb.
 It has a feature called “automatic finger stalling”, which causes fingers to stall when they encounter a certain amount of resistance but allows other fingers to continue to close until they also meet resistance.
 This should allow the user to grasp an irregular-shaped object like a cone but she lacks the necessary control to do so.

 In this next example, the user has difficulty picking up a clothespin: